igorvgp/DS-clustering-ecommerce-insiders/README.md

 - <b> Understanding the Business Problem </b> :

-who are the people eligible for the loyalty program?
+<p>     Who are the people eligible for the loyalty program?
 What does "being elegible" mean?
-Who are the "valuable customers"?
+Who are the "valuable customers"?</p>
 <p>Invoicing:
 - High ATP
 - High LTV